Click here to listen to select programming on your computer!

 "Pense que iba a ser un grupo de amigos y nada mas y que seria chistoso," dijo Kathleen Clark, quien trabaja en la emisora y ayudo a organizar las festividades.

-WINDHAM, United States -- For this Connecticut town, the celebracion of Independence Day, July 4, did not pass without music.
-For the lack of a band, the residents utilized radios and recorders.
+WINDHAM, USA — For the people of Connecticut, the celebration of Independence Day, July 4, did not go without music.
+Because of no band, residents used radios and tape recorders.

-Hundreds of residents paraded through the town carrying their radios, tuning in to WILI as the town began a tradition without a band for their celebracion, the director of the radio station said.
+Hundreds of residents marched through the town carrying their radios, turned to WILI, which started a tradition so the town wouldn’t need a band, said the director of the station.

-Some 2,800 people participated in the parade when they did not find a band.
+Some 2,800 people participated in the parade without a band.

-"I thought it was going to be a group of friends and nothing more and it would be funny," said Kathleen Clark, who worked with the radio station to help organize the festivities.
+“I thought it would be a group of friends and nothing more and it would be funny,” said Kathleen Clark, who worked with the station to organize the festivities.